 How do I apply for an Exemption?

-Complete the form below, and email to email@example.com, or post to: Exemption Specialist, Post box 17120 Chinggis Khaan International Airport, Khan-Uul district, 10th province, Buyant-Ukhaa, Ulaanbaatar, Mongolia.
+Complete the form below, and email to email@example.com, or post to: Rule Division, MCAA, Khan-Uul district, 21th province, Buyant-Ukhaa, Ulaanbaatar, Mongolia.

 Who may apply for an Exemption?

-Anyone can apply for an Exemption.
+The Director may grant an Exemption with appropriate conditions, to any person, aircraft, aeronautical product, aerodrome, or aviation-related service from any specified requirement in any rule made under the Civil Aviation Act 1999.
 It is important to remember that the final decision lies with the Director of Civil Aviation.
-The Director may grant an Exemption with appropriate conditions, to any person, aircraft, aeronautical product, aerodrome, or aviation-related service from any specified requirement in any rule made under the Civil Aviation Act 1999.

 How will I be notified of the outcome of my application?